wayneweicheng/de_elt_datalake_iceberg/PRD.md

 ## Conclusion

-In this project, we've built a comprehensive ELT data lake solution using Apache Iceberg on Google Cloud Platform.
+In this project, we've built a comprehensive ELT data lake solution using Apache Iceberg on Amazon Web Services.
 Our implementation features:

-- Modern ELT architecture that leverages BigQuery for transformations
+- Modern ELT architecture that leverages Amazon Athena for transformations
 - Apache Iceberg table format for ACID transactions and schema evolution
 - Multiple data ingestion patterns (batch and streaming)
-- Automated orchestration with Cloud Composer (Airflow)
+- Automated orchestration with Amazon MWAA (Airflow)
 - Analytics-ready views and materialized tables
-- Visualization capabilities through Looker Studio
+- Visualization capabilities through Amazon QuickSight

 This project provides hands-on experience with several key data engineering concepts and technologies that are in high demand in the industry today.
 By working with public climate data, you've created a solution that can be extended for more complex analytics use cases or as a foundation for machine learning models.